juliendelplanque/pharo-ical/README.md

 This project is a fork of http://smalltalkhub.com/#!/~pdebruic/iCal/ to create a full compatibility with the Pharo environments.

+It provides objects to manipulate ICalendar objects (ie reading/writing).

 ## Compatibility
 The project currently works on: